isomerpages/moe-fairfieldsec/_others/2026 Sec 1 Registration/Appeal for Transfer.md

 <p><strong><u>Non-Medical Reasons</u></strong>
 <br>Students who are appealing&nbsp; for school transfer into Fairfield Methodist
-School (Secondary) due to non-medical reasons, will need to submit their appeal through this <a href="https://go.gov.sg/sec1appealfortransfer" rel="noopener nofollow" target="_blank">link</a>.
+School (Secondary) due to non-medical reasons, will need to submit their appeal through this <a href="https://go.gov.sg/sec1appealfor2026" rel="noopener nofollow" target="_blank">link</a>.
-The transfer request form will be available from Wednesday, 18&nbsp; December 2024, 12pm.
+The transfer request form will be available from <strong>Friday, 19 December 2025, 12pm</strong>.
 You will receive an email confirmation upon completing the form.
-All appeal forms must reach the school by <strong>5pm on Monday, 23 December 2024.</strong>
+All appeal forms must reach the school by <strong>5pm on Wednesday, 24 December 2025.</strong>
 </p>
 <p>Consideration for any transfer is based on the following:&nbsp;</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Student’s PSLE aggregate score must meet the school’s cut-off point of
+<p>A student’s PSLE aggregate score must meet the school’s cut-off point
-the posting year.&nbsp;</p>
+of the posting year.&nbsp;</p>
 </li>
 <li>
 <p>The school has available vacancies.&nbsp;</p>